graded-cs-resources/IB-Computer-Science-Notes/unit1/03_Data_on_computers.md

 4. **CPU Registers**:star: are extremely tiny, extremely fast places in memory that exist directly on the CPU.
 They are used only to store the values needed for the current *operation* of the CPU.

 As a programmer, we mostly only worry about the persistent storage (which we tend to call the *disk* or the *files*) and the RAM (which we tend to call the *memory*.)
-The CPU and programming langague handles the movement between RAM, cache, and registers for us.
+The CPU and programming language handle the movement between RAM, cache, and registers for us.

 ![The hierarchy of memory](media/02/memory_heirarchy.jpg)

 <small>Image credit: https://www.slideshare.net/rahulbandhe/basics-of-semiconductor-memories-presentation</small>

 ## What goes in the memory?